 - Offer to Volunteer at schooL or even at home.

 Involvement in your child’s class can make a huge difference in their education and in the students in the classroom.
 Fill out your form early and let them know you’ve turned in your volunteer form and are ready.

-- Bring paper and pen to write things down
+- Bring Paper and pen to write things down.

-Make sure you write down the teacher’s email address, contact number and website if they have one.
+Make sure you write down the teacher’s email address, contact number, and website if they have one.

 Can’t wait to hear how your Open House goes.
 If you have any curriculum questions please email us or share in the comments below.
 You can always find additional curriculum support on our Pinterest Boards too!

 If you found this article helpful, you may also enjoy these guides…